 Like with any Colombian family, arepas are a high-demand food in our home.
 Our blended Colombian-American family loves to eat arepas lightly fried and stuffed with cheese (although a close second is a thin salty arepa with a pat of butter and a runny fried egg).

-So let's get to making it!
-The text below offers some tips for making it, or you can scroll down to the bottom for the complete recipe.
+So, let's get to making it!
+You can jump around the article using the menu below, or you can just head right to the bottom for the complete recipe.

 Ingredients Needed and Substitutions

 Here is a brief overview of the ingredients needed for this recipe.
 The full recipe with quantities is listed below this text in the recipe card.
-If substitutions are available for this recipe, they'll be listed here.
-If you don't see a substitution you are looking for, please leave a comment below.

 - masarepa (see below for more information on where to buy this, but please note it cannot be substituted for any other masa)